nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 | Resorting the list again.         | - The list will be back into its original form before browsing.    | - May hinder performance as resorting could take time. <br/> - Requires altering of the main list. |
 | Cloning a duplicate list to sort. | - The list will be back to its original form. <br/> - The main list will not be affected at all. | - Expensive operation that will require large storage and time complexity. |

-While the first approach is the fastest, the consequence of leaving the main list unsorted is too great and may produce a lot of uncertain results, which may confuse the user.
-Although the third approach provides the best benefit, its complexity may end up violating the project’s memory limit constraint if the list is large.

-Therefore, the second approach was adopted, as its performance cost outweighs the others.
+We have decided to implement the second approach of **resorting the list** because it is important to have the original order of the list to ensure that other operations will not be affected by `browse`.
+This approach also is the most cost-effective method that will not incur too many expensive operations and memory usage.

 <br/>

 Aspect: **Should the program use an interactive or static browsing approach**

-The second design consideration was how to carry out the page by page browsing as demonstrated above.
-The main concern here was cohesiveness and interactivity.
+Since `browse` will access anime series in pages, it is important to decide the way users can access or 'flip' through different pages.

 | Approach | Pros | Cons  |
 | --- | --- | --- |
 | Interactive browsing, users can `flip` pages and `pick` to view specific anime. | - Fluid and seamless browsing session. <br/>- Very good usability. | - Would require `BrowseCommand` to get user input. |
 | Static browsing, users specify the page they want to access. | - Completely decoupled from Ui component. <br/>- Allows for browse to be more precise in finding what the user wants. |  - Not as seamless as the first approach but still usable. |

-Though the first approach could have created a more authentic browsing feature, it is not a good fit of the OOP requirements.
-Meanwhile, the second approach allows for more precise browsing of pages, which means that more experienced users are able to utilise the tool quicker and to the same effect as the first approach.
+We have decided to implement the second approach of having **static browsing** which users specify the page he wants to access.
+This is because it was important for the project to be OOP and this approach was a good fit for that requirement.
+This approach also allows for users to access different pages quickly, meaning more experienced users will be able to utilise it quicker than the first approach.

-As a result, the second approach was adopted in favour of having an application that is highly object-oriented.

 <br/>